 Supplier departments are responsible for correctly accounting for VAT whenever charges are made for the goods or services they provide.
 VAT guidance notes are issued periodically by the Finance Directorate and these should be retained for reference purposes.
 However, should you have any doubt about the VAT liability of a supply or wish to discuss the liability of your purchases or indeed have any other query concerning VAT, please do not hesitate to contact the VAT Section for further advice.

-Tina Bleasdale, Cashiers & Financial Accounting Team Leader, A Floor, University House, LA1 4YW
+Tina Bleasdale, Financial Accounting Team Leader, B Floor, University House, LA1 4YW

 Fax No: 01524 843087